Know How To Get Admission To Tufts University

 - Prioritize what you’re addressing when it comes to your achievements

 Once you've got it all under wraps, make that submission, cross your fingers, and hope for the best.
-It's not a guarantee you'll get right in, and you can already see the acceptance rate is quite low that you got to hope.
-So it's all in the matter of patience.
+It's not a guarantee you'll get right in, and you can already see the acceptance rate is relatively low that you got to hope.
+So it's all in a matter of patience.

 Alternative Option: Attend a different college and transfer to Tufts later

 You can try applying for a different college and transferring to Tufts later.
-The requirements for transferring are here along with some interesting details on how being a transfer student will work in their institute.
+The requirements for sharing are here, and some exciting details on how being a transfer student will work in their institute.
 If you’re a bit worried that the transfer acceptance rate is low, you can rest easy because Campus Reel reports it's at 14.47%, which is close to the acceptance rate for regular applicants above.
-But don't think that just because the rates are similar doesn't mean other factors aren't at play: You did apply for Tufts before so the admissions team will see you again and chances of you getting accepted this time might be a bit low.
+But don't think that just because the rates are similar doesn't mean other factors aren't at play: You did apply for Tufts before so that the admissions team will see you again, and chances of you getting accepted this time might be a bit low.
 But on the other hand, you can show Tufts you've changed, and you're letting them have a second chance at seeing you in a different light.

 Tufts University is quite the university to be a part of.
 It may not look like the average elite university, but it sure beats them all down in design and aura.
-It's able to give the students that'll become part of it a community that lives and thrives in peace and energy.
-It's going to be tough applying for this place, but with the guide, we have for you, you can go for it and know that in time, you can walk this green area with a smile.
+It can give the students that'll become part of it a community that lives and thrives in peace and energy.
+It's going to be tricky applying for this place, but with the guide we have for you, you can go for it and know that you can walk this green area with a smile in time.